Frequently Asked Questions

 If the union is elected, could I lose schedule flexibility?

-Possibly.
-But again, we can’t say for sure what end result will come out of collective bargaining.
+Your schedule could remain the same or be changed, we can’t say for sure what end result will come out of collective bargaining.
 Unions often negotiate “a one-size-fits-all approach” for work schedules that can then be applied to all the represented employees.
 This could change how your work schedules currently are determined and the flexibility that you currently enjoy.

 Respected Voice